EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 How to manage a victim injured in a farm incident while emergency services are en route to the scene.

-5. Approaching the Farm Community
+5. Approaching the Farm

 Reaching out and approaching the farming community to implement the RF-DASH program on their area’s operations.

-• U.S. and Canada map of RF-DASH trainingsOver 100 firefighters/EMS have been trained as trainers in the program from 10 states and 5 Canadian provinces.
-They have gone on to train over 500 agricultural safety and health professionals, educators, community members and farmers.
+• Over 150 firefighters/EMS have been trained as trainers in the program from several U.S. states and Canadian provinces.
+They have gone on to educate over 2,500 agricultural safety and health professionals, educators, community members and farmers.

 RF-DASH and Farm Mapper Highlight Videos

-“The opportunity to help the people who do so much for our communities is something we wouldnever say ‘no’ to.
+“The opportunity to help the people who do so much for our communities is something we would never say ‘no’ to.
 We were glad to learn ways we could be safer here, just by hosting the group on the farm.”

 – Paul and Barb Liebenstein, Wolf Creek Dairy